Topics on this page

 To resolve the issue, create a custom SELinux policy with Audit2allow:

-- Connect to the Deep Security Agent as a root user.
+Connect to the agent as a root user.

-- Run the following commands to create a custom policy that will allow access to Deep Security Agent files:
+Run the following commands to create a custom policy that will allow access to agent files:

 grep ds_agent /var/log/audit/audit\* | audit2allow -M ds_agent